Changing the way you

 • Prescription Drugs

 PHP (HMO SNP) includes a prescription drug benefit that, like its medical benefits, is designed around the needs of people with HIV.
-Two key features of the benefit is a $0 Part D premium and the plan’s formulary (list of covered drugs).
+Two key features of the benefit is a $0 Part D premium and the plan’s formulary (drug list).
+(This does not include any Medicare Part B premium you may have to pay.)
 PHP prices antiretrovirals (ARVs) at the same cost sharing as it does for common generic drugs, something most other Medicare Advantage and prescription drug plans do not do.

 Stage 1